oemof/oemof-thermal/docs/examples.rst

 It also shows the functionality of the concentrating solar thermal collector and of the ParabolicTroughCollector facade.
 This application models a csp plant, to meet an electrical demand.
 The plant itself consists of a parabolic trough collector field, a turbine, and a storage.
-The collector is build with the facade, which can be found in the facade modul
+The collector is build with the facade, which can be found in the facade modul.

 **Compression heat pumps and chillers**